- $7 adults

-Offered each day at 2 p.m. the Adventures in Nature program is a hands-on way to learn about American Indian culture, prairies and archaeology.
-Topics change frequently and include: American Indian Games, Winter Count, Prairie Animals, Atlatl, Prairie Tour, Travois, and “Hands Upon the Rock.”
+Offered each day at 2 p.m. the Adventures in Nature program is a hands-on way to learn about American Indian culture and prairie life.
+Topics rotate weekly and include: American Indian Games, Winter Count, Atlatl, Prairie Tour and Travois.

 One thousand years ago the people of Minnesota, Iowa and the Northern Plains were farmers as well as hunters, growing crops like sweet corn.
 The ripening of the first sweet corn was a time of plenty that was celebrated with the Green Corn festival.
 Visit Jeffers Petroglyphs for a taste of fire roasted sweet-corn, bean soup and other seasonal foods while learning about the people of the Great Plains Village period.
 Guests will also learn how New World farmers invented crops that changed the world.